PLPAcademy/day-3-assignment-MichelleThuo/README.md

 B) Download Python from the official website
 C) Open the terminal and type sudo apt install python
 D) Install pip manually
+**Answer:**
+**B) Download Python from the official website**
+The first step in installing Python on Windows is to download the installer from the official Python website.

 Which option should you ensure is checked during Python installation on Windows?